-Dollop a small dot of frosting onto the center of one of your 10" cake boards and set the first cake on top of it, centering it in the center of the cake board.
+Dollop a small dot of frosting onto the center of a cake board and set the first cake on top of it, centering it in the center of the cake board.

 Set the second cake on top, trying to line it up perfectly with the bottom layer.